How to Calculate Your Food Cost Percentage

 How to save on food costs at your restaurant

 With the help of analytics (and probably a calculator), you can get a handle on your food cost percentage and make the changes necessary to improve your bottom line.
 Here’s how to get started:

 Using the food cost formula above, determine the cost of each menu item by calculating the price of each ingredient.
 Then ask yourself whether your menu prices are comparable to the true cost of the item, or whether you need to make some adjustments to both the ingredients and the price.

 Remove low-performing items.

-Employ analytics from your Square Point of Sale to find out what’s selling, and what’s not.
+Employ analytics from your Restaurant Point of Sale to find out what’s selling, and what’s not.
 Consider removing the items that don’t sell well or substituting meats or bases that are commonly used in other menu items.